onkarshedge/personal-blog/content/posts/prometheus-k8s.md

 #### Versions used
 > Docker for desktop: 2.3.0
 > Kubernetes: 1.16.5
-> Prometheus: helm-chart v9.0
+> Prometheus: helm-chart v9.0 (2.22)
 > Spring boot: 2.3.4
 > Java : 11

 #### Sample Application with metrics in Prometheus format
-You can have a sample application in any language which emits metrics in Prometheus format.
+We need a sample application in any language which emits metrics in Prometheus format.
-I have a hello-world spring boot application.
-We will have to add prometheus dependency in build.gradle.
+I have a [hello-metric](https://github.com/onkarshedge/hello-metric)[1] spring boot application.
+The build.gradle includes the prometheus dependency.
 ```groovy
 dependencies {
 	implementation 'org.springframework.boot:spring-boot-starter-actuator'